 That’s not to say that these technologies don’t have their place in insurance enterprises of all sizes, but the fact of the matter is, many SMB insurers assume (incorrectly) that they don’t have the resources necessary to climb aboard the innovation train.

-To elaborate, consider the business culture in which SMB insurers (small mutual insurers, commercial Workers’ Comp carriers, municipal risk pools, captives and self-insured groups) operate.
+To elaborate, consider the business culture in which SMB insurers (small mutual insurers, commercial workers’ comp carriers, municipal risk pools, captives and self-insured groups) operate.
 These carriers work within a known and predictable entity where budgets are firm, often the result of a formalized, collective group mandate.

 Smaller self-insured pools, such as public entities, under the scrutiny of their not-for-profit state-controlled state insurance departments, are also frequently held to a more stringent set of business performance and accounting standards and metrics.

-In these disruptive times, small- to medium-sized insurers that want to remain relevant must -- and can -- heed the call of innovation.
+“In these disruptive times, small- to medium-sized insurers that want to remain relevant must—and can—heed the call of innovation.”

-But due to the financial and cultural boundaries under which they operate, many of these insurers, as well as many other types of small insurers, still must rely on Microsoft Office products or cobbled together aging home-grown legacy solutions to support day-to-day business functions.
+Due to the financial and cultural boundaries under which they operate, many of these insurers, as well as many other types of small insurers, still must rely on Microsoft Office products or cobbled together aging home-grown legacy solutions to support day-to-day business functions.

 The SMB insurer’s SLAs may remain intact, but the larger vendor undoubtedly will start pressuring the carrier to rethink outdated hardware and software.
 This pressure, along with the potential drop in personalized service that typically accompanies a large M&A deal, add to the SMB insurers’ challenges to remain competitive.

 If it sounds like I’m insinuating that smaller insurers should rightfully claim a victim mentality, that’s not the case.
 Because by playing a critical role in providing society’s risk management checks and balances, these carriers need, more than ever, to remain relevant.

-And they need to get the job done in the midst of the issues I mentioned above, as well as in a business environment where the talent pipeline is drying up due to a retiring workforce.
-To replace these workers, what’s the likelihood that SMB insurers will be able to recruit top technology talent that will be responsible for an outdated AS/400 linked to a client/server front end?
+And they need to get the job done in the midst of the issues mentioned above, as well as in a business environment where the talent pipeline is drying up due to a retiring workforce.
+To replace these workers, what’s the likelihood that SMB insurers will be able to recruit top technology talent to be responsible for an outdated AS/400 linked to a client/server front end?

 The bottom line is that these SMB insurers will not be able to overcome innovation-related growth obstacles until they better understand and embrace affordable technology innovation options that will make their jobs a lot easier.

-The SMB insurers that will remain relevant will be those that hear the wake-up call and understand the path to innovation, choose a stepped approach to business and technology relevance, and greet the future with an openness to what’s possible.
+The SMB insurers that will remain relevant will be those that hear the wake-up call and understand the path to innovation, choose a stepped approach to business and technology relevance and greet the future with an openness to what’s possible.